snow6oy/mssaga/README.md

 * diego's account is undecided

 2. The /checks system api is DOWN
-* everyone has an account request in a queue
+* everyone is an a queue, but we do not tell them

+3. The /accounts process api is DOWN
+* game is up, tell them to come back later

 ## The architecture